 Lossless and the Future

 That’s the wrap.
 I’ve highlighted the basics of lossless audio and given you two simple ways to use it on your Mac.
-One may not be easy, but neither is vinyl.
-You can always convert FLAC to ALAC anyway, so you never have to worry about losing the original file.
+One is more universal than the other.
+You can always convert FLAC to ALAC, so you never have to worry about losing the original file.

 Lossless audio is difficult to acquire if you don’t have a CD.
 There are a couple of websites that sell FLAC, but they don’t have a large selection.
 Back in 2012, Apple introduced a new standard of digital audio for their own store, calling it Mastered for iTunes.
 It has undergone quite a few comparisons to lossless and high-fidelity audio and mostly failed, as Ars Technica’s venture shows.